jgraph/www.diagrams.net-source/doc/faq/reset-connection-points.md

 Compound shapes, like the entity relationship tables in the diagram above, are a bit more complex.
 As they are shapes within shapes, they have specially defined or limited points - in this case, the row rectangle shapes within the tables have only two connection points to the left and the right of the row.

+**Note:** If you don't see any connection points, check that this option is enabled via the _Arrange_ tab of the format panel, or _View > Connection Points_.

 ## Reset a complex shape's connection points

 You can reset any shape where [custom connection points have been defined by editing the shape style](/doc/faq/shape-connection-points-customise.html).
 To edit the row shape as in this example, follow the steps below.